 At 12:53 p.m. on Sunday the 26th, the initial blast of the eruption sent a cloud of gas and debris an estimated 15 miles (24 km) into the air above Perboewatan.
 It is thought that debris from the earlier eruptive activity must have plugged the neck of the cone, allowing pressure to build in the magma chamber.
 On the morning of the 27th, four tremendous explosions, heard as far away as Perth, Australia, some 2,800 miles (4,500 km) distant, plunged both Perboewatan and Danan into the caldera below the sea.

-The initial explosion ruptured the magma chamber and allowed sea water to contact the hot lava.
+The initial explosion ruptured the magma chamber and allowed seawater to contact the hot lava.
 The result is known as a phreatomagmatic event.
 The water flash-boiled, creating a cushion of superheated steam that carried the pyroclastic flows up to 25 miles (40 km) at speeds in excess of 62 mph (100 kph).
 The eruption has been assigned a rating of 6 on the Volcanic Explosion Index and is estimated to have had the explosive force of 200 megatons of TNT.
-(For purposes of comparison, the bomb that devastated Hiroshima had a force of 20 kilotons.
-The Mount St. Helens explosion of 1980 had a VEI of 5.)
+(For purposes of comparison, the bomb that devastated Hiroshima had a force of 20 kilotons, nearly ten thousand times less explosive as the Krakatoa eruption.
+The Krakatoa eruption was about ten times more explosive than the Mount St. Helens explosion of 1980 with a VEI of 5.)

-Tephra and hot volcanic gases overcame many of the victims in western Java and Sumatra, but thousands more were killed by the devastating tsunami.
-The wall of water, nearly 120 feet tall, was created by the volcanoes’ collapse into the sea.
+Tephra (volcanic rock fragments) and hot volcanic gases overcame many of the victims in western Java and Sumatra, but thousands more were killed by the devastating tsunami.
+The wall of water, nearly 120 feet tall, was created by the volcano's collapse into the sea.
 It completely overwhelmed small nearby islands.
 Inhabitants of the coastal towns on Java and Sumatra fled toward higher ground, fighting their neighbors for toeholds on the cliffs.
+One hundred sixty five coastal villages were destroyed.
 The steamship Berouw was carried nearly a mile inland on Sumatra; all 28 crewmembers were killed.
 Another ship, the Loudon, had been anchored nearby.
-The ship's captain Lindemann succeeded in turning its bow to face the wave and the ship was able to ride over the crest.
+The ship's captain Lindemann succeeded in turning its bow to face the wave, and the ship was able to ride over the crest.
 Looking back, the crew and passengers saw that nothing was left of the pretty town where they had been anchored.

-The explosions hurled an estimated 11 cubic miles (45 cubic km) of debris into the atmosphere darkening skies up to 275 miles (442 km) from the volcano.
+The explosions hurled an estimated 11 cubic miles (45 cubic km) of debris into the atmosphere, darkening skies up to 275 miles (442 km) from the volcano.
 In the immediate vicinity, the dawn did not return for three days.
+Ash fell as far away as 3,775 miles (6,076 km) landing on ships to the northwest.
 Barographs around the globe documented that the shock waves in the atmosphere circled the planet at least seven times.
 Within 13 days, a layer of sulfur dioxide and other gases began to filter the amount of sunlight able to reach Earth.
 The atmospheric effects made for spectacular sunsets all over Europe and the United States.
-Average global temperatures were up to 1.2 degrees cooler for the next five years.
+Average global temperatures were as much as 1.2 degrees cooler for the next five years.